Introduction to RASON

 Depending on the formula, the evaluation result may be a 1-D array (horizontal or vertical), 2-D array, or a multi-dimensional table.

 Indexed arrays do not behave the same way as parallel arrays.
 A parallel array is evaluated only once and produces values for all result elements simultaneously.
-In constrast, an indexed array is evaluated only for the specific index values that are explicitly defined, rather than automatically for every element of the array.
+In contrast, an indexed array is evaluated only for the specific index values that are explicitly defined, rather than automatically for every element of the array.
 In the example above, the formula uses a single index [p], but in general, indexed array formulas often involve more than one index.

 As mentioned above, the "for (p in 'part')" statement in the RASON modeling language does not behave like a "for" loop in a traditional programming language.
 In RASON, for() is a declarative construct that defines the indices and their index sets associated with an array formula; it does not assign or iterate over index values.
 Although for() defines all valid index values, RASON evaluates an indexed array formula only for the specific index values that are actually needed.
 The model does not evaluate formulas sequentially; instead, it starts from the requested result and computes only the formulas required to produce that result.
 In indexed array formulas, each evaluation is identified not just by the formula itself, but also by the specific index value being requested.